Yousuf9963/Yousuf9963/README.md

 PHP is a general-purpose scripting language geared toward web development.
 It was originally created by Danish-Canadian programmer Rasmus Lerdorf in 1993.
 The PHP reference implementation is now produced by The PHP Group

- If you want to Donate Kindly click here Thank you.: https://www.buymeacoffee.com/junioprogrammer
+Support me, Donation Thank you.: https://www.buymeacoffee.com/junioprogrammer